Hoy Construction Listed by nova Ransomware Group

 Since 1933, Hoy Construction has specialized in commercial construction management for commercial, industrial, and institutional facilities in Hampton Roads, VA.
 As a 100% employee-owned company, they emphasize a design-build approach, preconstruction services, and open-book transparency.
 Their experienced team collaborates with owners and architects to effectively manage costs and schedules while delivering high-quality, durable buildings.
 Hoy Construction is dedicated to building strong partnerships and ensuring accountability and communication throughout the construction process - Nova Prov

 Public reporting indicates that Hoy Construction was listed on the nova leak site on May 22, 2026.
 The data consists of internal files exfiltrated in a ransomware incident.
 The company specializes in commercial, industrial, and institutional construction projects and is 100% employee-owned.
-No confirmed details have surfaced yet about the precise volume or types of records stolen, such as employee personal information, client contracts, or financial documents.
+No Reported Details have surfaced yet about the precise volume or types of records stolen, such as employee personal information, client contracts, or financial documents.
 The listing appeared on the group’s .onion site, which is tracked by ransomware.live.

 Why This Matters for You and Your Family